 - 9. Create a memorial quilt out of old photographs and patches of your loved one’s favourite clothing.

 - 10. Write a note to your loved one and place it in a sealed bottle and drop it in the ocean.
 If you include your email address, you might get a surprising email one day telling you how far your message has traveled.
+What a novel celebration of life idea!

 - 11. Create a recipe book with your loved one’s famous creations.
 You could include photographs of family gatherings around the dinner table.